Libensemble/libensemble/docs/platforms/platforms_index.rst

 on the available nodes.

 The first mode we refer to as **central** mode, where the libEnsemble manager and worker processes are grouped on to one or more dedicated nodes.
-Workers' launch applications on to the remaining allocated nodes:
+Workers launch applications onto the remaining allocated nodes:

     .. image:: ../images/centralized_new_detailed.png